sridaranathiyappan/forumsri/SalesReturndocument.md

 ## Rate calculation
 1. **Sale Return  Price** is shown in any of the following ways.
-    - PTR value stored in Batch
+    - Return Price value stored in Batch
-    - Special price defined for the customer channel and GST registration status.
-    - When Bill at latest price is enabled for the item in the item master then latest Base Price is always considered until Special price is  defined for the item.
+    - When Bill at Return price is enabled for the item in the item master then latest return Price is always considered until return price is  defined for the item.
     - User can override the rate based on settings

 2. **UOM** can be selected as **Base UOM**, **UOM 1**, **UOM 2** ...,**UOM 7**